 If a drug or alcohol problem or any other mental health condition is ruining your life, you need to know that life can get better— exponentially.

-At Florida House Experience (FHE), we understand the feelings of helplessness, loneliness, and despair that accompany any form of mental illness, and we want you to know that you’re not alone and that recovery is possible.
+At FHE Health (FHE), we understand the feelings of helplessness, loneliness, and despair that accompany any form of mental illness, and we want you to know that you’re not alone and that recovery is possible.

 Thanks to recent strides in understanding how the brain works and how mind, body, and spirit are intimately connected, today there are more cutting-edge medical and clinical treatments available than ever before.
 These have helped many people go on to recover from addiction and successfully manage mental illnesses like depression, bipolar disorder, and post-traumatic stress disorder (PTSD).
 In the process, they’ve also discovered what it feels like to lead a happy, productive and fulfilling life.
 You can, too.